MicrosoftDocs/learn/learn-pr/azure/build-blazor-webassembly-visual-studio-code/includes/3-exercise-configure-environment.md

 1. Scroll to the **Debug > JavaScript Use Preview** setting.

-1. Select **Use the new in-preview JavaScript debugger for Node.js and Chrome.**.
+1. Select **Use the new in-preview JavaScript debugger for Node.js and Chrome**.

     ![Screenshot showing the Use the new in-preview JavaScript debugger for Node.js and Chrome setting selected](../media/enable-js-debugging.png)